syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 *    **Selection Background** - The Selected date background can be customized by using the [SelectionBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_SelectionBackground) property in `SfCalendar`.
 This property is used in `Single`, `Multiple` and in between selected date of `Range` selection.

-*    **Selection TextStyle** - The Selected date textstyle can be customized by using the [SelectionTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SelectionTextStyle) property in `MonthView`.
+*    **Selection TextStyle** - The Selected date text style can be customized by using the [SelectionTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html#Syncfusion_Maui_Calendar_CalendarMonthView_SelectionTextStyle) property in `MonthView`.
 This property is used in `Single`, `Multiple` and start and end date of the selected date range of `Range` selection.

 *    **Start Range Selection Background** - The Start range date background can be customized by using the [StartRangeSelectionBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_StartRangeSelectionBackground) property in `SfCalendar`.
 This property is used in Start range selected date of `Range` selection.

 *    **End Range Selection Background** -  The End range date background can be customized by using the [EndRangeSelectionBackground](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_EndRangeSelectionBackground) property in `SfCalendar`.
 This property is used in End range selected date of `Range` selection.

-*    **Range TextStyle** – The in between selected date range textstyle can be customized by using the [RangeTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html#Syncfusion_Maui_Calendar_CalendarMonthView_RangeTextStyle) property in `MonthView`.
+*    **Range TextStyle** – The in between selected date range text style can be customized by using the [RangeTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarYearView.html#Syncfusion_Maui_Calendar_CalendarMonthView_RangeTextStyle) property in `MonthView`.
 This property is used in between selected date range of `Range` selection.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}